swiftlang/swift/docs/ABI.rst

 ::

   identifier ::= '00' natural '_'?
-IDENTIFIER-CHAR+  // '_' is inserted if the identifer starts with a digit or '_'.
+IDENTIFIER-CHAR+  // '_' is inserted if the identifier starts with a digit or '_'.

 Identifiers that contain non-ASCII characters are encoded using the Punycode algorithm specified in RFC 3492, with the modifications that ``_`` is used